LimeLimeW/notes/pages/gem/synth-gem.md

 ![Viz]( )

 Here, an `osc~` type signal (generating a cosine signal) is input to the red channel.
 The green channel receives a `noise~` signal (uniformly distributed white noise).
 Finally, the blue channel receives a `phasor~` signal, which corresponds to a sawtooth signal.
-An `atom' (an object to adjust a value, which can be connected to an inlet) has been added here to `osc~` and `phasor~` to adjust the frequency of the signals.
+An `atom` (an object to adjust a value, which can be connected to an inlet) has been added here to `osc~` and `phasor~` to adjust the frequency of the signals.

 By adjusting a little and activating the `noise~` signal, you can get this result: